AlbanBloorRiley/INS_IEP/Paper/paper.md

 The energy of such excitations relates to the energy difference between eigenvalues of the Hamiltonian matrix that describes the quantum spin dynamics of the compound in question.
 Single-ion and molecular-based magnets are studied as prototype components (quantum bits, sensors) for quantum technologies.
 INS can therefore provide crucial information concerning the precise quantum properties of such systems.
 However, to relate the INS experimental results to the Hamiltonian that describes quantum spin dynamics requires parameterisation of matrix elements such that a set of eigenvalues and eigenstates matching the experiment are determined.
 This situation is known as the inverse eigenvalue problem.

 To date, this problem is addressed in an iterative process where parameters of the Hamiltonian are varied manually, often one at a time, and the resultant eigenvalues compared to the experimental values - each such iteration requires an eigendecomposition of the Hamiltonian matrix.
-INS_IEP presents an elegant solution to solving this problem, alleviating the necessity of iterative Hamiltonian matrix diagonalisation, providing a more robust method to reliably extract an accurate spin Hamiltonian model from INS experimental data.
+INS_IEP presents an elegant solution to solving this problem, using algorithms to calculate multiple parameter sets that minimise the difference in eigenvalues, reducing the number of Hamiltonian matrix diagonalisations, and providing a more robust method to reliably extract an accurate spin Hamiltonian model from INS experimental data.

 # Key Concepts

 ## The Spin Hamiltonian

-The Spin Hamiltonian, $H$, is an approximation of the Hamiltonian that uses spin coordinates instead of orbital coordinates, it is  widely used to model data arising from many spectroscopy techniques [@launay_electrons_2014].
-It can be modeled as a linear combination of interaction terms, we will focus on the zero field interaction, $H_{ZFI}$, and the elctron-electron interaction, $H_{EEI}$:
+The Spin Hamiltonian, $H$, is an approximation of the Hamiltonian that uses spin coordinates instead of orbital coordinates, and is  widely used to model data arising from many spectroscopy techniques [@launay_electrons_2014].
+It can be modeled as a linear combination of interaction terms; in this package we will use the  zero field interaction, $H_{ZFI}$, and the elctron-electron interaction, $H_{EEI}$:

 $$H = H_{ZFI} + H_{EEI}.$$